crazybilly/muadc/README.md

 muadc
 =====

-an R package with everyday functions for my job.
+an R package with everyday functions for my job at Millikin.
+This package has been superceded by [ucbudar](http://github.com/crazybilly/ucbudar), as I no longer work at Millikin.

 ## Variables